asrdav/IIT_Connect/README.md

-# IIT_Patna_Connect
+# IIT_Connect
-IIT Patna portal-cum-database that will help in finding lost items, selling items and will books cab easily.
+An IIT portal-cum-database that will help in finding lost items, selling items and will books cab easily.